amplitude/Amplitude-Kotlin/samples/java-android-app/README.md

 # Android SDK (Kotlin)
-An example Kotlin app using the Amplitude Android SDK (Kotlin)
+A Java example app using the Amplitude Android SDK (Kotlin)

 # Usage